-The first time you see your baby, there are many emotions: relief, pride, anxiety, and Wait, is that a birthmark?!
+The first time you see your baby, there are many emotions: relief, pride, anxiety, and… Wait, is that a birthmark?!
 Is their skin yellow?
-Is it a conehead baby or a standard shape?
+Is it a conehead baby or a normal shape?

 All newborns are born with a variable head shape.
-However, you can expect a vaginally delivered baby to have a slightly extended or pointed “cone” shape, which is normal.
+However, you can expect a vaginally delivered baby to have a slightly extended or pointed “cone” shape.
+This is normal.

 Amazing things can happen in the human body.
 Your baby’s skull is designed to fit through the narrow and tight birth canal.
 It has two large soft areas and bony plates that can compress and overlap as they pass through the cervix.